-DEP 2004 Developmental Psychology\
+DEP 2004 Developmental Psychology

 Human psychological development from birth to death is studied.
-Consideration is given to psychological, emotional, cognitive,
+Consideration is given to psychological, emotional, cognitive, social, moral, spiritual development, and experiences.

-EXP 3604 Cognitive Psychology\
+EXP 3604 Cognitive Psychology

 This course concentrates on topics important to human cognition.
 We focus on how people acquire, process, and store information.
 We also examine human cognition factors such as memory, attention, problem solving, reasoning, and decision making.